bruhtus/bruhtus.github.io/content/posts/lkmp-journey.md

 to handle.
 So if the subsystem that you worked on have the patchwork setup, like [linux kernel build](https://patchwork.kernel.org/project/linux-kbuild/list/), you can check if your patch is in there or not.
-If your patch is not in the patchwork, it's likely either the maintainer is not interested in your patch or your submission trigger the patchwork's filter setup by the maintainer (and the maintainer missed your patch).
+If your patch is not in the patchwork with "Action Required" state and not archived filter, it's likely either the maintainer is not interested in your patch or your submission trigger the patchwork's filter setup by the maintainer (and the maintainer missed your patch).

 Checking the patchwork might resolved some of the anxiety from the newcomer, as most of the newcomer expect instant reply from the maintainer, which might